nicojourdain/nicojourdain.github.io/publications.md

 * Bull, C., Kiss, A., van Sebille, E., **Jourdain, N. C.** and England, M. H. The role of the New Zealand plateau in the Tasman Sea circulation and separation of the East Australian Current. _Submitted to Geophys.
 Res.
 Lett._.

-* Bull, C., Kiss, A., van Sebille, E., **Jourdain, N. C.** and England, M. H. Wind forced variability in eddy formation, eddy shedding and the separation of the East Australian Current. _Submitted to Geophys.
-Res.
-Lett._.

 ## Peer reviewed publications

 # 2017

+30. Bull, C., Kiss, A., van Sebille, E., **Jourdain, N. C.** and England, M. H. Wind forced variability in eddy formation, eddy shedding and the separation of the East Australian Current. _Geophys.
+Res.
+Lett._, in press.

 29. Asay-Davis, X. S., **Jourdain, N. C.** and Nakayama, Y. (2017).
 Developments in Simulating and Parameterizing Interactions between the Southern Ocean and the Antarctic Ice Sheet. _Current Climate Change Reports_, published online [doi:10.1007/s40641-017-0071-0](https://doi.org/10.1007/s40641-017-0071-0)